fluent/fluentd-docs-gitbook/language/ruby.md

 ### Monitoring

 Monitoring Fluentd itself is also important.
-The article below describes general monitoring methods for `td-agent`.
+The article below describes the general monitoring methods for `td-agent`.

 -   [Monitoring Fluentd](/monitoring/overview.md)